 - Ormskirk (Main Campus)

 - Campus code:

 Points of entry

 The following entry points are available for this course:

 - Year 1

 International students should visit our website for further information: www.edgehill.ac.uk/international

-As long as you have a minimum of two A Levels (or equivalent), there is no maximum number of qualifications that we will accept UCAS points from.
-This includes additional qualifications such as the Welsh Baccalaureate and Extended Project Qualification (EPQ), AS Levels that haven’t been continued to A Level, and General Studies AS or A Level awards.
-For further information on how you can meet the entry requirements, including details of alternative qualifications, please visit www.edgehill.ac.uk/offers or contact our Course Enquiries Team on 01695 657000 or email [email protected]
+If you have a minimum of two A Levels (or equivalent), there is no maximum number of qualifications that we will accept UCAS points from.
+This includes additional qualifications such as Extended Project Qualification (EPQ), AS Levels that haven’t been continued to A Level, and General Studies AS or A Level awards.
+For further information on how you can meet the entry requirements, including details of alternative qualifications, please visit www.edgehill.ac.uk/offers or contact our Course Enquiries Team on 01695 657000 or email [email protected].

 Please click the following link to find out more about qualification requirements for this course

 The student satisfaction data is from students surveyed during the Covid-19 pandemic.
 The number of student respondents and response rates can be important in interpreting the data – it is important to note your experience may be different from theirs.
 This data will be based on the subject area rather than the specific course.
 Read more about this data on the Discover Uni website.